-But depending on how often you use your fireplace, you may need to do it more frequently.
+You may need to do it frequently, depending on how often you use your fireplace.
 Resurfacing your chimney will help extend its life and prevent any severe damage.
 Moreover, it ensures that your chimney is working efficiently and that there is no risk of fires.

 What Is Chimney Resurfacing?